AgoraIO-Extensions/Agora-Recording-Java-SDK/README.md

 #### Implementing Recording via API Call

-The following example code, based on the actual example project in the `Examples` directory, demonstrates how to use the Recording SDK API for recording.
+The following example code, based on the actual example project in the `Examples-Cmd` directory, demonstrates how to use the Recording SDK API for recording.

 ##### Initialize Service